-- Site Organization Design site and arrange buildings and site circulation to strengthen the sense of a "public realm" by framing and defining open space, street frontages, and amenities while creating relationships with the surrounding context - 2 Setbacks A setback from the commercial corridor should be used to buffer the multifamily housing from higher volume traffic at street frontage with a landscape buffer and should connect multi-use paths along the property frontage with circulation into the site - 3 Orientation of Building The building(s) should be arranged to acknowledge the primary commercial corridor frontage and to frame the frontage along streets internal to the development.
-Depending on the site and scale, building entries may relate to internal site circulation - Transitions and Buffers The layout of the site and building(s) should provide a transition in scale to adjacent residential context, with particular concern for abutting single family homes.
-A robust landscape buffer near these property lines should be integrated into the site. - Open Spaces or Plazas A network of modest open spaces and plazas should be a carefully considered part of the site design connecting building entries and common amenities while adding community connections that may link with adjacent properties' open spaces
+- Site Organization Design site and arrange buildings and site circulation to strengthen the sense of a "public realm" by framing and defining open space, street frontages, and amenities while creating relationships with the surrounding context. - 2 Setbacks A setback from the commercial corridor should be used to buffer housing from higher volume traffic at street frontage with a landscape buffer and should connect multi-use paths along the property frontage with circulation into the site. - Transitions and Buffers The layout of the site and building(s) should provide a transition in scale to adjacent residential context, with particular concern for abutting single family homes.
+A robust landscape buffer near these property lines should be integrated into the site. - Open Spaces or Plazas A network of modest open spaces and plazas should be a carefully considered part of the site design connecting building entries and common amenities while adding community connections that may link with adjacent properties' open spaces.